balbasty/matlab-runtime/README.md

                     IF YOU ARE NOT WILLING TO DO SO, DO NOT CALL THIS FUNCTION. https://mathworks.com/help/compiler/install-the-matlab-runtime.html

-  -p, --patch       Patch the runtime if needed.
+  -x, --patch       Patch the runtime if needed.
 ```

 ## Python API